a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Select multiple volume icons (at least 4).
 Drag the bottom icon up so that the top two icons are completely off the screen.
 Release the mouse button.
 Drag the icons back down.
 Verify that while dragging, all icons have outlines, and when done dragging all icons reposition correctly.
 * Launch DeskTop.
 Open a window with at least 3 rows of icons.
 Position the window at the top of the screen.
 Edit > Select All.
 Drag an icon from the bottom row so that the top icons end up completely off-screen.
 Release the mouse button.
 Drag the icons back down.
 Verify that all icons reposition correctly.
 * Launch DeskTop.
 Open a window with multiple icons.
+Select multiple icons (e.g. 3).
+Start dragging the icons.
+Note the shape of the drag outlines.
+Drag over a volume icon.
+Verify that the drag outline does not become permanently clipped.
+* Launch DeskTop.
+Open a window with multiple icons.
 Resize the window so some of the icons aren't visible without scrolling.
 Edit > Select All.
 Drag the icons.
 Verify that drag outlines are shown even for hidden icons.
 * Launch DeskTop.
+Open a window with 100 icons.
+Edit > Select All.
+Start dragging the icons.
+Verify that the drag is not prevented.

+* Launch DeskTop.
 Open a window for a volume icon.
 Open a folder within the window.
 Select the volume icon.
 Special > Check Drive.
 Verify that both windows are closed.
 * Launch DeskTop.
 Open a window for a volume icon.
 Special > Check All Drives.
 Verify that all windows close, and that volume icons are correctly updated.
 * Launch DeskTop.
 Special > Check All Drives.
 Verify that no error is shown.
+* Launch DeskTop.
+Mount a new drive that will appear in the middle of the drive order.
+Special > Check All Drives.
+Verify that no new volumes overdraw old volumes.

 * Launch DeskTop.
 Open a window.
 Create folders A, B and C. Open A, and create a folder X. Open B, and create a folder Y. Drag A and B into C. Double-click on X. Verify it opens.
 Double-click on Y. Verify it opens.
 Open C. Double-click on A. Verify that the existing A window activates.
 Double-click on B. Verify that the existing B window activates.